-The Common European Framework of Reference for Languages (CEFR) is a guideline used to describe achievements of foreign language learners across Europe.
+The Common European Framework of Reference for Languages (CEFR) is a guideline used for foreign language learners across Europe and the world.
 It was put together by the Council of Europe.
-Its main aim is to provide a method of assessment and teaching which applies to all languages in Europe.
+Its main aim is to provide a standard method of assessment and teaching which can apply to all languages.

-We also remind you that you can test your level of French here (if you wish).
+If you would like, you can test your level of French here.

 |LEVELS||Listening / Speaking||Reading||Writing|